-2.6 The $\mathcal{VC}$ Classification and some $\mathcal{NP}$ Problems
+2.6 The \mathcal{VC} Classification and some \mathcal{NP} Problems

-In general, most of the $\mathcal{VC}$ classification focuses on W-reductions to depth k circuits.
+In general, most of the \mathcal{VC} classification focuses on W-reductions to depth k circuits.
 The reasoning for this is that there is a certain tradeoff between depth and the number of variables.
-More precisely, we can reduce the depth of a verification circuit, but only at the price of adding additional variables (this is done using methods from Cook's Theorem [17] and requires adding a variable for each gate in one intermediate level of the circuit).
+More precisely, we can reduce the depth of a verification circuit, but only at the price of adding additional variables (this is done using methods from Cook's Theorem [11] and requires adding a variable for each gate in one intermediate level of the circuit).
 Since the number of variables is the focal point when discussing compression (as it coincides with the witness size), then depth turns out to be central in our classification.

 Given our current state of knowledge, there are a few plausible views of the world.
-The two endpoint scenarios are (i) there is compression for every language in $\mathcal{NP}$ (as would be implied by a compression algorithm for CircuitSAT), (ii) there is only compression for a few select problems, such as the examples in section 2.1.
-A third option is that there is a compression algorithm for some compression-complete problem in the hierarchy (say for $\mathcal{VC}k$ ), which would imply the collapse of all the classes below $\mathcal{VC}k$ to $\mathcal{VC}0$ .
+The two endpoint scenarios are (i) there is compression for every language in \mathcal{NP} (as would be implied by a compression algorithm for CircuitSAT), (ii) there is only compression for a few select problems, such as the examples in section 2.1.
+A third option is that there is a compression algorithm for some compression-complete problem in the hierarchy (say for \mathcal{VC}k), which would imply the collapse of all the classes below \mathcal{VC}k to \mathcal{VC}0 .

-We will briefly go over a few key classes in the hierarchy and a few examples of natural $\mathcal{NP}$ problems and their classification (as we know it) within the $\mathcal{VC}$ hierarchy.
-We note that all the statements in this section apply also to compression with possible error (negligible in n).
+We will briefly go over a few key classes in the hierarchy and a few examples of natural NP problems and their classification (as we know it) within the VC hierarchy: